Defined Scope

 The plan documents how these components work together when systems are under pressure.

+Disaster recovery does not introduce an entirely separate tooling stack.
 It relies on the same systems used in day-to-day operations: backups, storage, system utilities, and infrastructure components.

+What changes is the context in which they are used.
 Tools are evaluated not during normal operation, but under failure conditions where assumptions break down and external dependencies may be unavailable.

 The question is not what a tool can do when everything is working, but what remains possible when it is not.